jasmeetnarang/Iris-Recognition-System/readme.md

 Following is the process to run the source code:

-    #To simply run the network measure on the saved data
+    #To simply run the files:
     python iris_recognition_lga4000.py
     python iris_recognition_lga2200.py